 - In fact, snapping turtles are actually gentle, shy and somewhat curious creatures when they are in the water.
 This is because here, they are top predators and can swim very well.
 Here, they have nothing to fear and they are not vulnerable.
-In fact, we sent our staff to swim with the snappers and give them a pet... and have heard of and witnessed many individuals swimming next to, standing on, and even petting a snapping turtle in the water and they were not startled or defensive at all.
+In fact, we sent our staff to swim with the snappers and give them a pet... and have heard of and witnessed many other individuals swimming next to, standing on, and petting a snapping turtle in the water and they were not startled or defensive at all.
 People have been swimming safely next to snapping turtles in Ontario's lakes for centuries...they simply may not have known it.

 Our staff swimming with snappers

 While we do NOT CONDONE FEEDING Turtles, we have linked to this video (one of many that show how gentle the turtles are and that their bite cannot really cause harm:

 - Snapping turtles snap on land because they are the only turtles that do not have a sufficiently large plastron (an under-carriage- and in fact it is very small) and therefore they cannot hide or tuck in like other turtles.
 Therefore the only way they can protect themselves while on the land is to snap.
 However, like other turtles, snapping turtles are actually afraid of humans on land and only snap in defense when they feel threatened...they would prefer to retreat or for you to retreat out of their way.